kubernetes/website/content/en/docs/concepts/extend-kubernetes/_index.md

 When Kubernetes is the client and calls out to a remote service, it is called a *Webhook*.
 The remote service is called a *Webhook Backend*.
-Like Controllers, Webhooks do add a point of failure.
+Like Controllers, Webhooks too add a point of failure.

 In the *Webhook* pattern, Kubernetes makes a network request to a remote service.
 In the *Binary Plugin* pattern, Kubernetes executes a binary (program).